jacksonlw/scc-airbnb-analysis/README.md

 ## How to Use

-1. Run `download.ipynb` to download, clean, and export the InsideAirbnb listings data into a `scc_airbnbs.csv` file in this directory.
+1. Run `download_scc_airbnbs.ipynb` to download, clean, and export the InsideAirbnb listings data into a `scc_airbnbs.csv` file in this directory.
 This file will be used for further analysis.

    - `scc_airbnbs.csv` is not uploaded to the repository and must be downloaded whenever the repository is cloned.